UBC-MDS/violent_crimes_usa/doc/milestone3.md

 -----------------------

 Being a fly-on-the-wall allowed us to see how users would naturally interact with our app and observe how they view what we’ve created.
-It’s very important to see how users interact with the app to be able to make it more useful and user-friendly, this exercise proved the most valuable in our feedback session.
+It’s very important to see how users interact with the app to be able to make it more intuitive and user-friendly.
+This exercise proved to be the most valuable segment in our feedback session.
 It allowed us to see and hear the confusion when reading the four line plots, which led to the biggest design change that we made in our app.

 The feedback session gave us input on what potential app users liked and didn’t like about our design choices, as well as showed us how users may “break” (cause an error) in the app.
-It allowed us to make changes that we think led to a better and more user-friendly app design.
+It allowed us to make changes that should lead to a better and more user-friendly app design.

 ## Reflection on our App Changes